typhomnt/Website/content/pbr_intro.md

 Let us describe the microfacet model in more details and focus on the roughness parameter that plays a role in the amount of reflected light.
 More concretely, this parameter describes the amount of micro-facet that are aligned in the same direction; in particular, rough surfaces have a chaotic orientation distribution while smooth surfaces facets are oriented in a single direction (the normal).

 As microfacets represent the surface of the object, their orientation directly affects the direction of reflected light.
-That's why smooth surfaces typically behave like mirrors while reflections appear blurier on rough surfaces.
+That's why smooth surfaces typically behave like mirrors while reflections appear blurrier on rough surfaces.

 We can now describe the role of the Normal Distribution Function D and the Geometric function G.
 D represent the amount of microfacet that are aligned with the half vector $h$.
 This is the same as computing the amount of reflected light rays that are collinear to the view vector $v$.